percona/pmm-doc/source/manage/conf-mysql-slow-log.rst

 queries are captured.

-However, capturing all queries can consume I/O bandwidth and cause the
-|slow-query-log| file to quickly grow very large.
-To limit the amount of
-queries captured by the |slow-query-log|, use the *query sampling* feature available in |percona-server|.
+However, capturing all queries can consume I/O bandwidth and cause the *slow query log* file to quickly grow very large.
+To limit the amount of queries captured by the *slow query log*, use the *query sampling* feature available in Percona Server.

 A possible problem with query sampling is that rare slow queries might not get captured at all.
 To avoid this, use the |slow_query_log_always_write_time|_